top of page

 Is the programme confidential?

 Yes.
 All sessions follow strict confidentiality and data protection guidelines.
-Group sessions remain confidential to the participant unless there is a safety concern.
-Information will be shared if a therapist has a safeguarding concern and believes someone may be at risk of harm.
+Group sessions remain confidential to the participant unless there is a safety or safeguarding concern.
+Information will be shared if a therapist believes someone may be at risk of harm.
 This will always be explained clearly.

 How are groups formed?